sematext/docs/docs/integration/docker.md

 ## Docker Events
 Events reflect changes in your infrastructure, from node restarts to container deployments, or changes in running containers.
 Events can track every Docker command. **Sematext Agent collects Events from the Docker Engine and Kubernetes API.** Whenever something goes wrong in your container stack, you can **correlate Logs or Metrics with the time of Docker events!**

-Here's the list of container events:
+Here's the list of Docker container events Sematext collects:

-- Docker containers trigger the following events:
-    - Lifecycle events:
+### container lifecycle events
     - Create – when a container is created
     - Start – when a container starts
     - Restart – when a container gets restarted
     - Stop – when a container stops
     - Oom – when a container runs out of memory
     - Pause – when a container gets paused
     - Unpause – when a container continues to run after a pause
     - Die – when the main process in a container dies
     - Kill – when the container gets killed
     - Destroy – when a container gets destroyed
-- Runtime events
+### Container runtime events
     - Commit – when changes to the container filesystem are committed.
 Modifying deployed containers in production is not a common practice, therefore the commit could - indicate a “hack” and should be watched carefully.
     - Copy – when files are copied from/to a container.
 Could indicate a potential data leak.
     - Attach – when a process connects to container console – somebody is reading your container logs …